Morning Meditation to Start Your Day | How to Begin a Morning Practice

 - Reward yourself with “I did it today!”

 Stanford University research shows that just one minute of mindful breathing can calm brain activity related to stress.
+By creating your own “loose rules,” it becomes much easier to continue without pressure.

 Creating “gentle rules” to keep going